Rebolon/ngx-address-data-gouv/README.md

 # NgAddressDataGouv

-The aim of this project is to provide a web custom elements with an autocomplete input that consume the API of https://geo.api.gouv.fr
+The aim of this project is to provide a web custom elements with an autocomplete input that consumes the API of https://adresse.data.gouv.fr/api-doc

-With this component you can fill an french address that will be validated against official geo.api.gouv.fr.
+With this component you can fill an french address that will be validated against official https://adresse.data.gouv.fr/api-doc

 You may also import the library to use the component inside your angular project.